ECP-Solutions/VBA-Expressions/README.md

 ''' SWITCH(x='Asia';1;x='Africa';2;x='Oceania';3) = 1 for x = 'Asia'
 '@------------------------------------------------------
 ```
+## Contributing
+We welcome contributions to enhance VBA Expressions.
+Whether it's new functions, bug fixes, or documentation improvements, your input can help make this tool even more powerful:
+* Fork the repository.
+* Make your changes or additions.
+* Submit a pull request.
+## Support
+For issues, feature requests, or questions, please use the issue tracker on GitHub.
+We're also open to discussions or contributions to our wiki for more use cases and tutorials.
 ## Credits
 - [x] **Inquisitive knight**: new logo design.
 Awesome job!